datajoint/sci-viz/docs/src/concepts/components.md

 - `channels:` an array of channels to listen to for templated table name values.

+## Slideshow component

+`type:` slideshow

+The Slideshow component takes 4 additional arguments:

+- `batch_size:` The number of concurrent requests
+- `chunk_size:` The number of frames per request
+- `buffer_size:` The number of requests kept in memory
+- `max_FPS:` The max frames per second to display

+The Slideshow can also take 1 optional argument:

+- `channels`: an array of channels to listen to for setting the date range

 ## Slider component

 The Slider is a component that takes a datajoint query and creates a slider based off the payload that the query returns.
 It turns each record into an index on the slider and also emits the currently selected record on its channel as a restriction to other components.